Quick Takeaways

 Types of Programmatic DOOH

-Not all audience-targeted digital signage is created equal.
+Not all programmatic digital out-of-home is created equal.
 To get the best bang for your buck, you need to know which flavor fits your campaign goals.
 Here’s a quick breakdown of the main types and when to use each:

-• Real-Time Bidding (RTB): The most common type of programmatic buying, where advertisers bid for ad space in real time.
-Ideal for time-sensitive promotions and dynamic content.
+Real-Time Bidding (RTB): The most common type of programmatic buying, where advertisers bid for ad space in real time.

-• Programmatic Guaranteed: A direct deal between advertisers and publishers, ensuring ad placements at a fixed price.
-Perfect for brands wanting premium placements without auction uncertainty.
+Programmatic Guaranteed: A direct deal between advertisers and publishers, ensuring ad placements at a fixed price.

-• Private Marketplace (PMP): A more controlled environment where premium ad inventory is available to select advertisers, offering exclusivity and high-impact placements.
-Best for brand campaigns requiring specific premium locations.
+Private Marketplace (PMP): A more controlled environment where premium ad inventory is available to select advertisers, offering exclusivity and high-impact placements.

-• Automated Direct: Pre-negotiated programmatic deals that allow advertisers to secure space without competing in an auction.
-Suitable for long-term campaigns with predictable budgets.
+Automated Direct: Pre-negotiated programmatic deals that allow advertisers to secure space without competing in an auction.

-By choosing the right type of programmatic DOOH advertising, brands can balance cost, reach, and targeting precision.
+By choosing the right type, brands can balance cost, reach, and targeting precision.

 The ROI Argument (Because You'll Be Asked)

-Let’s be real: sooner or later, someone’s going to hit you with “but is it worth it?”
-Here’s your cheat sheet of numbers that prove programmatic DOOH isn’t just cool, it delivers serious results:
+Sooner or later, someone’s going to hit you with “but is it worth it?”
+Here’s your cheat sheet of numbers that prove programmatic DOOH isn’t just cool, it delivers serious results.
+Let’s talk numbers:

-• Brands using dynamic DOOH campaigns have reported 2.8x higher conversion rates in retail settings compared to traditional static displays.
+- Brands using dynamic DOOH campaigns have reported 2.8x higher conversion rates in retail settings

 Challenges in Programmatic Advertising